splunk/splunk-sdk-javascript/README.md

 You can also include the UI components, such as the Timeline and Charting controls.
 These UI component files (<b>splunk.ui.timeline</b> and
 <b>splunk.ui.charting</b>) are also in the <b>/splunk-sdk-javascript/client</b> directory.

-### Install the Splunk SDK for JavaScript for Node.js
+### Install the Splunk Enterprise SDK for JavaScript for Node.js

-> **Note:** The Splunk SDK for JavaScript v1.7.0 requires Node.js version 0.10.x, or 0.12.x or 4+.
+> **Note:** The Splunk Enterprise SDK for JavaScript v1.7.0 requires Node.js version 0.10.x, or 0.12.x or 4+.

-If you want to use the Splunk SDK for JavaScript with your Node.js programs, install the SDK by running `npm` in *your* project's directory as follows:
+If you want to use the Splunk Enterprise SDK for JavaScript with your Node.js programs, install the SDK by running `npm` in *your* project's directory as follows:

     npm install splunk-sdk

-Then, to include the Splunk SDK for JavaScript, use the `require` function in your code:
+Then, to include the Splunk Enterprise SDK for JavaScript, use the `require` function in your code:

     var splunkjs = require('splunk-sdk');